G-1X48L403S6

 Rwanda

-Before Mildmay started work in Rwanda, there was very limited specialist care for children living with HIV...
+Before Mildmay began work in Rwanda, specialist care for children living with HIV was very limited.

-Staff at Kibagabaga trained community health workers and home-based care providers conducted nutrition demonstration classes and mobilised and supported carers in setting up income generation activities.
-Weekly children’s clubs for 100 children were also held at the centre.
-At the end of the project these activities were passed to the community to continue.
+Staff at Kibagabaga trained community health workers and home‑based care providers, ran nutrition demonstration classes, and mobilised and supported carers to set up income‑generating activities.
+Weekly children’s clubs for around 100 children were held at the centre.
+At the end of the project, these activities were transitioned to the community to continue and have since helped sustain local support networks.

 National Palliative Care Policy

-In 2010, Mildmay International worked with the Rwandan Ministry of Health to develop and roll out the country’s first national palliative care policy.
-In March 2011, Mildmay celebrated a major milestone in Rwanda with the launch of this policy – a direct result of our work there.
-The policy will positively impact on people living with HIV and other illnesses across Rwanda.
+In 2010, Mildmay International worked with the Rwandan Ministry of Health to develop and implement the country’s first national palliative care policy.
+In March 2011, we celebrated a major milestone with the policy’s launch—a direct result of this collaborative work.
+The policy has continued to positively impact people living with HIV and others with serious illnesses across Rwanda.

 bottom of page